The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 The Citi ThankYou Rewards program offers features that are at least on par with, if not better than, some of the other major credit card rewards programs on the market.

-Depending on the Citi card you have, you can enjoy benefits like having your points rounded up on every transaction or your points could be transferred to an airline loyalty program at a transfer ratio of 1:1.
+Depending on the Citi card you have, you can enjoy benefits like having your points rounded up on every transaction or the ability to transfer points to an airline or hotel loyalty program at a transfer ratio of 1:1.
 You could even be rewarded for using your points — not just for earning them.

 How to earn Citi ThankYou points

 There are a few ways to earn Citi ThankYou points.
 Here’s a quick list.